padmasambhava/yoga-glossary/README.md

-This git repos contains a porposed yoga glossray, and stolen from (padma/tiki-index.php?page=Yoga%20Glossary)[http://www.padma.org.uk/tiki/tiki-index.php?page=Yoga%20Glossary]
+This git repos contains a porposed yoga glossray, and stolen from
+(padmas Yoga Glossary page)[http://www.padma.org.uk/tiki/tiki-index.php?page=Yoga%20Glossary]

 ### Mission

-- The glossary is ripe for consolidation, and team community effort
+- The glossary is ripe for consolidation, and team community effort #1
 - All u yoga experts go in and fix the grammars, via pull requests

 ### Outputs